Your cart is currently empty!

 The Czub brothers successfully grow their grain operation to >2,500 acres of corn, soybeans, hay and straw, before a tornado demolishes their Schaghticoke farm and base for all operations.
 End 20th century.

-Rachel submits a Planned Development District to the Town of Moreau for multi-use plan of the Moreau farm over the next generation, including the investment in abandoned farmstead buildings, renewable energy, and tourism.
+Rachel submits a Planned Development District proposal to the Town of Moreau, outlining a multi-use vision for the farm’s next generation—including the revitalization of abandoned farmstead buildings, the integration of renewable energy, and the development of agritourism opportunities.

 We are a second-generation farming family producing specialty grain crops for the craft beverage industry.